 There are three major components of the Camoco framework: a module for SNP-to-gene mapping (Figure 1A), tools for construction and analysis of co-expression networks (Figure 1B), and an "overlap" algorithm that integrates GWAS-derived candidate genes with the co-expression networks to identify high-priority candidate genes with strong co-expression support across multiple GWAS loci (Figure 1C) (see Methods for details on each component).

-The overlap algorithm uses two network scoring metrics: subnetwork density and subnetwork locality (Eq.
-1 and Eq.
+The overlap algorithm uses two network scoring metrics: subnetwork density and subnetwork locality.
+Subnetwork density measures the average interaction strength between all pairwise combinations (i.e. unthresholded) of genes near GWAS peaks.
+Specifically, density is obtained by computing the mean of raw interaction scores among all pairs of genes in the subnetwork and normalizing by the subnetwork size (Eq.
+1).
+Subnetwork locality measures the proportion of significant (Z≥3) co-expression interactions among genes within a GWAS-derived subnetwork (local interactions) as compared to the number of global interactions with other genes in the genome (global interactions).
+Specifically, locality is obtained by first fitting a linear regression between all genes’ local degree (among the subnetwork of interest) and their global degree and measuring the mean of the residual for genes in the subnetwork (Eq.
 2).
-Subnetwork density measures the average interaction strength between all pairwise combinations of genes near GWAS peaks.
-Subnetwork locality measures the proportion of co-expression interactions among genes within a GWAS-derived subnetwork (local interactions) as compared to the number of global interactions with other genes in the genome.
-Density and locality metrics can be calculated on whole subnetworks or on a gene-specific basis to prioritize candidate genes (Eq.
+Density and locality metrics can be calculated on whole subnetworks or on a gene-specific basis to prioritize candidate genes by factoring out each gene’s contribution to the subnetwork (Eq.
 3 and Eq.
 4) (see Methods for details).
 For a given input GWAS trait and co-expression network, the statistical significance for both density and locality is determined by generating a null distribution based on randomly generated GWAS traits (n = 1,000) with the same number of implicated loci and corresponding candidate genes.
 The resulting null distribution is then used to derive a p-value for the observed subnetwork density and locality for all putative causal genes (Figure 1D).
 Thus, for a given input GWAS trait, Camoco produces a ranked list of candidate causal genes for both network metrics and a false discovery rate (FDR) that indicates the significance of the observed overlap between each candidate causal gene’s co-expression network neighbors and the set of genes under implicated loci.
 Using this integrated approach, the number of candidate genes prioritized for follow-up validation is reduced substantially relative to the initial set of genes under implicated loci.

+Camoco allows users to build, validate, and analyze datasets using common file-types for gene-expression, GWAS and species-specific reference data (e.g. OBO, FASTA, GFF).
+Our tool formalizes the integration of GWAS data with co-expression networks by offering systematic SNP-to-gene mapping parameters which can be evaluated using simulated GWAS gold standard datasets.
+Camoco also corrects for artifacts (such as cis- co-expression bias) that arise from integrating GWAS and co-expression data.
+The framework offers a unified command line interface to the components described above but can also be used through its python API to integrate into other workflows.
 Our method can be applied to any trait and species for which GWAS has been completed and sufficient gene expression data exist to construct a co-expression network.

 Generating co-expression networks from diverse transcriptional data